ITP-xStory/p5js-shaders/docs/important-concepts.md

 ## Variable Qualifiers
-Variable qualifiers go before the variable type and name to determine how the variable will be used.
+You can further define how a variable can be used by using variable qualifiers.
+Variable qualifiers go before the variable type (float, vec2 etc).

-### Using Const or #define
+### Variable qualifiers: Using Const or #define
-Const is short for Constant, which is a variable that never changes in the life of our program.
+Const is short for "Constant", which is a variable that never changes in the life of our program.
+You cannot overwrite a const after you have created it.

 Unlike p5, constants like PI are not native to shader code.
 So in order to use PI in our code we have to define the constant PI in our code.

 There are two ways of doing this:
 ```glsl
 const float PI = 3.14159265358979323846;